 The simple answer to this question is based on you and your expectations for your car.
 If you feel any type of grit to your cars paint that you find unacceptable, then you know it is time to clay bar a car; as in claying your car.

 Even a brand new car will most likely still need to be clayed.
 The time your new car rolls out of the factory to the time you take delivery of it may in fact be sufficient time in which to collect pollution on your car that has now bonded to your car.

 Also note that since the air is always filled with some form of pollutants, the need to clay bar a car will be part of your ongoing maintenance.
 There are numerous factors that will determine how often the need to clay bar a car will be required:

 Darren's Note: Depending on the accumulation of paint contaminants will determine how long the process takes.
 I can clay bar a car in under 5 minutes if it only has subtle amounts of pollution stuck to the paint.

-If you have never wondered if using a clay bar will scratch your paint, you will when you attempt to use one for the first time.
+If you have never wondered if using a clay bar will scratch your paint, you most likely will when claying your car for the first time.